G205SDGs/sdg-indicators/_pages/en/about_guidance.md

 ## Current presentation

 The current version of the SDG online platform contains some technical issues concerning the presentation of data.
 These include:<br>
-- Whole numbers are displayed without decimal places (also in time series which include other numerical values with decimal places).
 - Very long names of time series are not wrapped over several lines and sometimes cut off in graph axis labels.
 - If you hover over a data point in the charts, the label and the exact value of this data point are displayed.
 Subscript and superscript numbers and letters are not correctly shown.
 - During the same process the names of the data series are not wrapped.